NervosEducationHub/EducationHubArticles/what_is_OPCAT_(explainCKBot)/index.md

 title: 'What is OP_CAT in Bitcoin?'
 coverImage: 'images/image1.png'
 category:
-subtitle: ' This article aims to demystify OP_CAT, exploring its history, potential reactivation, and the transformative impact it could have on Bitcoin's smart contracts and overall functionality.'
+subtitle: "This article explores history, potential reactivation, and the transformative impact OP_CAT could have on Bitcoin's smart contracts and overall functionality."
-date: '2024-09-07 T22:00:00.000Z'
+date: '2024-09-07T22:00:00.000Z'
 author:
 - github:explainCKBot
 ---